harrytucker/lego-scoreboard/MANUAL.md

 ## Command Line Interface
 The base flask CLI has been extended with a number of commands specific to this application.
 For a full list see `flask --help`.
-The following commands have been added. their documentation is available using `flask <command> --help`.
+The following commands have been added.
+Their documentation is available using `flask <command> --help`.

 - `init`
 - `secret`